=== Validating Queries

 different analyzers and field mappings, can become a bit difficult to follow.

-API can be used to check whether a query is valid.
+The validate-query API can be used to check whether a query is valid.

 GET /gb/tweet/_validate/query { "query": { "tweet" : { "match" : "really powerful" } }